sid34protectonce/elastic-on-docker/readme.md

 ### Note

-    If you r running without enterprize server then make sure to clear volumns before restarting the deployment
+    If you r running without enterprise server then make sure to clear volumns before restarting the deployment